MohsenTaghizadeh/OneInstanceAdmin/README.md

 ## Usage
-1. Run OneInstanceAdmin.exe
-2.1.
-Clone the repository.
-2.2.
-Open the project in your Delphi IDE.
-2.3.
-Build and run the application.
+Run OneInstanceAdmin.exe OR Clone the repository / Open the project in your Delphi IDE / Build and run the application.